ImLazyForName/beckmen-3/README.md

 A google translated version of Pikmin 3

 Convention is at stake!
-Convention sent a team of three captains to help them!
+Convention sent a team of three tourist who does not know to help them!
 White, Walflap and Britain!
 Can they save the decade from death?

 ----------------------------------------